 - Tier II Government ERPs

 - Tier III ERPs

 It supports and handles all the international product issues of global enterprises which include postal code, language, currency, accounting rules, etc. Oracle and SAP have been well-thought-out Tier I for years.

 This tier ERP supports large and federal, government agencies.
 These vendors support the finest details of government human resource, accounting and procurement.

-Under this Tier comes the large enterprises that may function in multiple countries however they lack global reach.
+Under this Tier comes to the large enterprises that may function in multiple countries however they lack global reach.
 Most of these ERPs have some internationalization but lack Tier I breadth.

 This tier supports mid-tier enterprises.
 There are 75 to 100 ERP solutions depending on how ERPs are categorized.

-These are designed for micro enterprises and focus on accounting and are not considered full ERPs by IT professionals.
+These are designed for micro-enterprises and focus on accounting and are not considered full ERPs by IT professionals.